-Rivers Run through Us, are Moss, epiphyte, lichen, electronic and plastic waste Gardens.
-Constructed with Arduino Microcontrollers and mini peristaltic pumps to self-water the gardens.
+Rivers Run through Us are moss, epiphyte, lichen, electronic, and plastic waste Gardens.
+Constructed with Arduino Micro-controllers and mini peristaltic pumps to self-water the gardens.

-The chemical processes that are part of the nature of mosses in slowly breaking the rocks into sand and smaller grains are somehow quite poetic to me.
+The chemical processes that are part of the nature of mosses in slowly breaking the rocks into sand and smaller grains are quite poetic to me.

-A single clump of moss about the size of a baseball, can contain over a quarter million microscopic beings.
-Moss is also quite resilient as it can lose 98% of its water and still survive dormant, for decades.
-Give moss some water and it will bounce back to green.
+A single clump of moss about the size of a baseball can contain over a quarter million microscopic beings.
+Moss is also quite resilient as it can lose 98% of its water and still survive dormant for decades.

-The epiphytes that are also part of this installation, sit in drilled out branches and the branches have living lichen on them.
+The epiphytes that are also part of this installation sit in drilled-out branches, and the branches have living lichen on them.

 I am excited about the lichen and its relation to the mosses in this work as well as the filtration capabilities of the lucky bamboo.

 A micrograph of the epiphyte reveals the trichomes evolved to collect moisture from the air.